sandeep-srinivasan/Neural-Network-implemetation-from-scratch/README.md

 ![image](https://user-images.githubusercontent.com/42225976/156085331-3ec1daa9-4a57-4a9f-a6ac-0339380b879c.png)

+# 2. Radial Basis Functions (RBF)

-2. Implemented an RBF network for one input variable, one output variable and Gaussian basis functions.
+Implemented an RBF network for one input variable, one output variable and Gaussian basis functions.

 How it works: